mockery/mockery/docs/reference/partial_mocks.rst

 use will depend on our own preferences and the source code in need of mocking.

-We have previously talked a bit about :doc:`creating-test-doubles-partial-test-doubles`, but we'd like to expand on the subject a bit here.
+We have previously talked a bit about :ref:`creating-test-doubles-partial-test-doubles`, but we'd like to expand on the subject a bit here.

 #.
 Runtime partial test doubles